Boosting Internationally Educated Nurses’ Success in U.S. and Canadian Practice

 Common Challenges for IENs

-In addition to the documentation and processes necessary for immigration and licensure in the United States, internationally educated nurses encounter various cultural and patient care challenges.
+In addition to the documentation and processes necessary for immigration and licensure in the United States and Canada, IENs encounter various cultural and patient care challenges.
 Recognizing these difficulties can significantly enhance working relationships and improve patient outcomes.

 Communication Barriers

-Nursing is a deeply personal endeavor.
-Strong verbal and nonverbal communication skills are essential to truly understanding and meeting patient needs.
-Although internationally educated nurses must pass an English proficiency exam, subtle communication cues, slang, and acronyms can still create barriers to effective communication.
+In nursing, strong verbal and nonverbal communication skills are essential to understanding and meeting patient needs.
+Although IENs must pass an English proficiency exam, subtle communication cues, slang, and acronyms can still create barriers to effective communication.

 “Be patient, an active listener, and supportive.”